-To reach our team of certified advocates, contact 1-800-225-0196.
+To reach our team of certified advocates, call 1-800-225-0196.

 Certified and eligible victims of human trafficking can receive benefits and services necessary for their safety, protection, and basic well-being.
 These services include:

-- Short and long term housing options
+- Referrals to short- and long-term housing options

 - Increase general knowledge of human trafficking